 $54 dollars profit

 Ok $54 dollars is more like it, now you can take your significant other out to dinner.
 But let’s slow down let’s say you are running a popular sized adsense block, good old 300 x 250.
 Well that size block displays up to 4 ads.
 If the user clicks on advertisement #3 forget going out to eat it’s left over mac and cheese for you.
-If they click on advertisement #4 you’ve lost money, so you better call up mom and see if you can come over for dinner.
+If they click on advertisement #4 you’ve lost money.

 The point to here is it may not always be in your best interest to display as many ads as possible, in many cases you can actually make more money by showing less ads, imagine that!
 You may even want to use single ads like 125 x 125, 180 x 180, 234 x 60 or the double 468 x 60, and 120 x 240.
 In addition you want to make sure you have the ads in prominant clickable spots (see Maximizing Profits With Website Design and Layout: Part II :).
 You may also find you have a lot more success using a landing page with no external navigation.
 By eliminating options the only choices are clicking the advertisements or using the back button.
 This means your content is going to have to “add value” along the way just be careful how you add value.
 Lastly if you use multiple ad blocks give each of them their own channel.
 If one block consistantly gets a higher CTR, have it appear first in the code so it gets the highest priced ad.
 Position it where ever you want using CSS.
 Also remember many publishers bid lower prices for contextual ads than search ads, so this could affect your ability to turn a profit, just again another factor to be aware of.